Rigidity of elliptic genera for non-spin manifolds: Another example

 \begin{theorem} Let \(M\) be a connected, oriented, closed manifold of even dimension such that \(S^1\) acts semi-freely on \(M\).
 Assume that one of the following two conditions holds: \begin{itemize} \item \(M\) is \(\pi_2\)- and \(\pi_4\)-finite. \item The universal covering of \(M\) is spin. \end{itemize} Then a multiple of \(M\) is equivariantly bordant to a spin manifold with semi-free \(S^1\)-action. \end{theorem}

 \begin{proof} By \cite[Theorem VI]{MR246324}, \(\pi_2\)- and \(\pi_4\)-finiteness imply that the \(S^1\)-action is either even or odd, i.e. the codimensions of all fixed point components are either congruent to zero modulo four or to two modulo four, respectively.
-By the proof of Lemma 9.3 of \cite{MR954493} and Lemma \ref{sec:manif-with-univ}, the same conclusion holds if the universal covering of \(M\) is spin.
-Therefore the claim follows in both cases from Theorem 2.4 of \cite{MR882700}. \end{proof}
+By the \((k=1)\)-case of the proof of Lemma 9.3 of \cite{MR954493} and Lemma \ref{sec:manif-with-univ}, the same conclusion holds if the universal covering of \(M\) is spin.

+By cutting out an open tubular neighborhood of \(M^{S^1}\) from \(M\), one sees that the normal unit sphere bundle to \(M^{S^1}\) bounds an oriented free \(S^1\)-manifold.
+Since the action on \(M\) is of even or odd type, this means that the disjoint union of the normal unit sphere bundles to the fixed point components of codimension divisible by four (not divisible by four, respectively) bounds an oriented free \(S^1\)-manifold.
+So the claim follows from Theorem 2.4 of \cite{MR882700}. \end{proof}

 We conjecture that under the assumptions of Theorem~\ref{sec:manif-with-univ-1} or of Theorem~\ref{sec:another-example-1}, a multiple of \(M\) is also equivariantly bordant to a spin manifold with circle action.
 We note in this context that the vanishing of the \(\hat{A}\)-genus implies that a multiple of \(M\) is non-equivariantly bordant to a spin manifold with non-trivial circle action (see \cite[Section 2.3]{MR0278334}).